bonitasoft/bonita-doc/md/project-documentation-generation.md

 ## Collaboration thanks documentation generation feature

-The documentation will help you collaborate with business users in order to build processes and applications that match perfectly their needs.
+The documentation will help you collaborate with business users to build processes and applications that match perfectly their needs.

 ### Fail fast

-The business users or citizen developers will all the functional inputs required for the implementation, the documentation allows you to share that implementation without having to build and deploy.
-This means that this sharing takes place at a really early stage of the project's lifecycle.
+The business users or citizen developers have the functional inputs required for the implementation.
+However, as the project advances there can be a misalignment between the implementation and business needs.

+Thanks to the documentation generator, as a developer you can share the current implementation status without having to build and deploy.
+This means that this sharing can take place at an early stage of the project's lifecycle.

 Potential issues, misunderstandings or inconsistencies will be detected at a minimal cost.